airshipit/shipyard/docs/source/CLI.rst

 \--directory=<directory>
   A directory containing documents that will be joined and loaded as a collection.
-Any documents that fail basic validation will reject the whole set.
+(Repeatable) Any documents that fail basic validation will reject the whole set.
 Use of the directory parameter may not be used with the filename parameter.

+\--recurse
+  Recursively search through all directories for sub-directories that contain yaml files.

 Sample
 ^^^^^^